 Only the Creepiest Photos Ever Taken

 Mourning is a strange thing, and different cultures deal with it in vastly different ways.
-But there's a reason people associate the Victorians above all with morbidity and death, and one of them is memento mori like this:
+But there's a reason people associate the Victorians above all with morbidity and death, and one of them is memento mori.

 These photographs were a common aspect of American culture, a part of the mourning and memorialization process.
 Surviving families were proud of these images and hung them in their homes, sent copies to friends and relatives, wore them as lockets or carried them as pocket mirrors.
 Nineteenth-century Americans knew how to respond to these images.
 Today there is no culturally normative response to postmortem photographs.